 Don't forget to buy a Mining Pick from the Mining Supply vendor near your trainer!
 You don't have to equip it, but you have to have one in your inventory.

 Make sure that you turn on the Find Minerals filter on your minimap!

 1 - 65

 Every starter zone is filled with Copper Ore.
-It doesn't really matter which one you choose.
+It doesn't matter which one you choose.

-Night Elf players have to wait until they get to Darkshore before they can start leveling mining because Teldrassil doesn't have any Copper Ore.
+Night Elf players must wait until they get to Darkshore before they can start leveling mining because Teldrassil doesn't have any Copper Ore.